xpdAcq/xpdAcq/doc/quickstart.rst

 defined format (a template file may be found `here
 <https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!topic/xpd-users/_6NSRWg_-l0>`_
 ).
 If the IS didn't already
-do it, save your sample xls file to the ``xpdConfig`` directory using the name ``<saf_number>_sample.xls``, where you replace ``<saf_number>`` with the number of the safety approval form associated with you experiment.
+do it, save your sample xls file to the ``import`` directory FIXME using the name ``<saf_number>_sample.xls``, where you replace ``<saf_number>`` with the number of the safety approval form associated with your experiment.
 If you are not sure what your ``saf_number`` is you can get it by typing:

 .. code-block:: python